-A sympathy gift will help ease the pain of pet loss; these heartwarming pet memorials and gifts include ways to say goodbye after a beloved dog or cat dies.
-Grieving pet loss is a sad but important way to heal – and these sympathy gifts and pet memorials will help.
-This isn’t just a list of pet sympathy gifts and memorials; I also included stories of how real pet owners memorialized their beloved dogs and cats.
+A sympathy gift honors the life of a dog or cat, which will help ease the pain of death.
+These heartwarming pet memorials and gifts include ways to say goodbye after a beloved dog or cat dies.
+Grieving pet loss is a sad but important way to heal.
+These sympathy gifts and pet memorials will help, especially if the owner feels guilty about the dog or cat’s death.
+This isn’t just a list of pet sympathy gifts and memorials; I also included stories of how real pet owners memorialize their beloved dogs and cats.

 “Grief is like the ocean; it comes on waves ebbing and flowing.
 Sometimes the water is calm, and sometimes it is overwhelming.
 All we can do is learn to swim.” ~ Vicki Harrison.